Jill Hays, Michelle McMinn, and Brittany Bennett are the Graduate College's administrative

 Minimum admission requirements include:

 What steps do I follow to be admitted to a graduate program?

 First, you must fill out the online Graduate College Application, and pay the $25.00 application fee.
-You can pay the application fee over the phone or send a check.
-Send official transcripts from your bachelor's awarding institution and any graduate institutions previously attended and immunization records showing two MMR shots.
+You may pay the application fee over the phone or send a check to the Graduate College.
+Next, send official transcripts from your bachelor's awarding institution and any graduate institutions previously attended, as well as, immunization records showing two MMR shots.
 Finally, submit any additional items specified by your particular program to the Graduate College.

 What programs are available through the Graduate College?